 What does this mean for DOD contractors and suppliers?

-In the video below, Ellen Lord, Katie Arrington and Kevin Fahey spend over forty minutes introducing, discussing and answering question on CMMC 1.0 during the official release.
+In the video below, Ellen Lord, Katie Arrington and Kevin Fahey spend over forty minutes introducing, discussing, and answering questions on CMMC during the official release.

 Here are some highlights and quotes from the briefing on January 31, 2020.
 You can find the full video here as well.